Lacerations / Stitches

-Visiting an ER for a cut or laceration will help you determine whether stitches are needed to keep the wound closed.
+Visiting iCare ER & Urgent Care for a cut or laceration will help you determine whether stitches are needed to keep the wound closed.
 Depending on the injury, stitches can be placed using materials that will dissolve with time.
-Or, if removable stitches are used, you will need to come back to the urgent care to have the stitches removed at the appropriate time.
+Or, if removable stitches are used, come back to the urgent care to have the stitches removed at the appropriate time.
 Stitches are beneficial for keeping the skin pulled together.
 This medical treatment reduces the risk of infection, accelerates healing, and minimizes scarring.
 Other medical services might be required as well, such as treatment to stop the bleeding or the repair of underlying tissue damage.
-It is important to know when you received your last tetanus vaccination to determine if a tetanus shot is needed.
+It is important to know when you received your last Tetanus vaccination to determine if a Tetanus shot is needed.

 Where to Go for Stitches Removal

 Removing stitches doesn’t have to be an interruption to your day.
-One of the easiest and fastest ways to remove the stitches is by visiting an urgent care.
-Keep in mind that certain treatments might require consultation with your surgeon before the stitches are removed, such as stitches from plastic surgery.
+One of the easiest and fastest ways to remove the stitches is by visiting our urgent care.
+Keep in mind that certain treatments might require consultation with a specialist before the stitches are removed, such as stitches from plastic surgery.

 This treatment is a quick, simple process of pulling the stitches.
 Additionally, the doctor or nurse has an opportunity to inspect the wound and look for signs of infection or other complications that might require medical care.
 Having a trained medical professional remove your stitches is important to reduce scarring and avoid problems.